evteevakb/online-cinema/services/auth/README.md

 ## Running

-Once the `.env` files are set up, go to the root folder (`auth`) and run the following command to start all components:
+Once the `.env` files are set up, go to the root folder (`auth`) and run the following command to create external network (if not created) and start all components:

+    docker network create shared_network
     docker-compose up --build -d

 The service now is available at `localhost:81`.